Documentation / Plugins

 ...

-The default plugins lives in the plugin folder.
-This is a good starting place to look at if you wanna build your own plugin.
+The default plugins live in the plugin folder.
+This is a good starting place to look at if you want to build your own plugin.

 You can remove/disable default plugins if needed.
-For instance you may not want to output HTML and strictly send the data to Graphite.
+For instance, you may not want to output HTML and only send the data to Graphite.

 You can also add a plugin.
 This is great if you have plugins you created yourself, plugins others have created, or plugins that are not enabled by default.

-There’s a plugin bundled with sitespeed.io called analysisstorer plugin that isn’t enabled by default.
-It stores the original JSON data from all analyzers (from Browsertime, Coach data, WebPageTest etc) to disk.
+There's a plugin bundled with sitespeed.io called the analysisstorer plugin that isn't enabled by default.
+It stores the original JSON data from all analyzers (from Browsertime, Coach data, WebPageTest etc.) to disk.
 You can enable this plugin:

-If you run in Docker and you should.
-You will need to mount your plugin directory as a volume.
+If you run in Docker (and you should), you will need to mount your plugin directory as a volume.
 This is the recommended best practice.
-Practically you should clone your repo on your server and then mount it like this.
+In practice you should clone your repo on your server and then mount it like this.

 cd